sagivnet/FactsService/README.md

 ## Documentation

-- An End-to-end project implements a RESTful api following the MEAN scheme pattern
+- This project implements a RESTful api

+## Modules

+- Client Side

+- Server Side

 > MongoDB - as a database

 > Express - as a server manager module

-> Angular - as a frontend environment
+> Angular - as a frontend development environment

-> Node.js - as a backend environment
+> Node.js - as a backend development environment

-## Design And Modules
+## Design

 - UML Diagram